Tuplanolla/bmm/README.md

 | `aaaa1101DHH` | Message body has a size of `h` bytes (64 kiB).
 | `aaaa1110DHHHH` | Message body has a size of `h` bytes (4 GiB).
 | `aaaa1111DHHHHHHHH` | Message body has a size of `h` bytes (16 EiB).
-| `A0eeeeeee` | Initialization options.
+| `A0eeeeeee` | Initialization information.
 | `A1eeeeeee` | Runtime information.

-To summarize the table informally, each message is prefixed by two bytes, the first of which sets various flags and the second of which contains the message number.
+To summarize the table informally, each message is prefixed by two bytes, the first of which sets various flags and the second of which contains the message type.
-Additionally, those messages whose bodies may vary in size reserve the first few bytes of their bodies to signal the size of the rest of the body.
+Additionally, for those messages whose bodies may vary in size, there is an extra prefix to signal the size of the body.

 ### Program Options